CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Analysis

-We examine the contributions of the Entity-based Ranking (ER) and Summary-based Re-ranking (SR) stages in Text2Pic Swift, alongside the Text2Pic Swift-L variant's use of a pre-computed shared index and image embedding cache.
+We examine the contributions of the Entity-based Ranking (ER) and Summary-based Re-ranking (SR) stages in CFIR, alongside the CFIR-L variant's use of a pre-computed shared index and image embedding cache.
 We benchmark against state-of-the-art MLLM-based approaches (Row 1, Table \ref{tab3}).
 Using only the SR stage (Row 3, Table \ref{tab3}) leads to a significant improvement of 2.55\% on R@1000 and reduces training time from 53 to 45 hours per epoch.
 This indicates that concise summaries enhance both retrieval and training efficiency by reducing document ambiguity.

 A comparative analysis (Rows 1 and 4, Table \ref{tab3}) shows that integrating ER, a pre-computed shared index, and image embedding cache results in improved retrieval effectiveness.
 This integration yields an improvement of 0.01 in MRR@10 and 3.25\% in R@1000, and reduces the retrieval time from 425.1 millisecond to 13 millisecond per query.
-The completed Text2Pic Swift-L model (Row 5, Table \ref{tab3}) surpasses all other configurations in both effectiveness and efficiency, requiring significantly less training and retrieval time.
+The completed CFIR-L model (Row 5, Table \ref{tab3}) surpasses all other configurations in both effectiveness and efficiency, requiring significantly less training and retrieval time.
 Specifically, it cuts down the training time from 53 to 45 hours per epoch and the retrieval time from 425.1 millisecond to 4.7 millisecond per query, while achieving a 0.016 increase in MRR@10 and a 4.32\% increase in R@1000 compared to MLLM-based approaches (Row 1, Table \ref{tab3}).

-In summary, the ER and SR stages in Text2Pic Swift contribute to both efficient image retrieval and improved performance metrics.
+In summary, the ER and SR stages in CFIR contribute to both efficient image retrieval and improved performance metrics.
 Incorporating a pre-computed shared index and image embedding cache further reduces retrieval and training time dramatically.